 The men defeated the Coyotes in a final count of 143-49.
 The women, meanwhile, pulled out a decisive victory against Mills College (83-11) and more than doubled the score of their opponents from the College of Idaho (64-31).

-Wildcat ladies Kelcie Kimura (Soph., Honolulu, Hawaii), Megan Sandall (Sr., Bellevue, Wash.), Catherine Nakamura (Sr., Mililani, Hawaii) and Tori Nickerson (Soph., Oak Harbor, Wash.) achieved victory in the 200-yard medley relay by more than a minute with a time of 1:57.14, while their Coyote counterparts finished in 1:58.17.
+Wildcat ladies Kelcie Kimura (Jr., Honolulu, Hawaii), Megan Sandall, Catherine Nakamura and Tori Nickerson (Jr., Oak Harbor, Wash.) achieved victory in the 200-yard medley relay by more than a minute with a time of 1:57.14, while their Coyote counterparts finished in 1:58.17.

 Individually, the Linfield swimmers also pulled out some very definitive wins.